“Happier than ever” and “Cinderella”: Billie Eilish and Camila Cabello as film stars – culture

 In two major streaming productions, two US shooting stars deliver a magical remote vocal duel this Friday: Disney + celebrates Billie Eilish in the concert film “Happier than ever”, and Amazon Prime makes Camila Cabello the heroine of a “Cinderella” musical.

-Stuttgart – What good are the two films with Billie Eilish and Camila Cabello that are now starting on Disney + and Amazon Prime?
+Stuttgart – What good are the films with Billie Eilish and Camila Cabello that are now starting on Disney + and Amazon?

 Happier than ever